rabbibotton/clog-composer/README.md

   c.
 Signoff idea contribution
   d.
 Loose Ends
   e.
 Up to Date
   f.
-New ideas - plan to "restart"
+New ideas connected to review - plan to "restart"
 8. Journaling system
   a. dumping to the Prodictivity Hub ideas
   b. unloading